MarkusG/setter/notes.md

 HSV is a circle, and if we have the case where one color has hue 2 and one has hue 253, that would produce a very large distance when in reality the colors are similar.
 Keeping the colors in BGR avoids this issue.

+I decided to take a quick break from the CV part of the project to benchmark a couple of methods for determining whether three cards form a set.
+My clever bitwise implementation is actually slower than the more straightforward add-and-take-mod-3 approach, but it is more memory efficient.
+I'll cover both.